Published decisions

 5 examples shown

-View source decisionMy decision is that Bank of Scotland plc trading as Halifax should pay £75 to Mr and Mrs T (if it has not already done so), and remove any late payments from Mr and Mrs T’s credit files once they repay the mortgage in full.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Mr T and Mrs T to accept or reject my decision before 2 March 2026.
+View source decisionMy final decision is that Bank of Scotland plc trading as Halifax must amend Mr and Mrs O’s credit files to show them in an arrangement to pay for this mortgage from December 2024 to February 2025 inclusive and it must also pay Mr and Mrs O £75 in compensation, if it has not done so already.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Mr O and Mrs O to accept or reject my decision befo...

-View source decisionFor the reasons explained above, my final decision is that I do not uphold Ms H’s complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Ms H to accept or reject my decision before 27 February 2026.
+View source decisionFor the reasons I have given, my final decision is I do not uphold this complaint.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Mr W to accept or reject my decision before 18 May 2026.

 View source decision